About Natural Latex

 - After vulcanizing, the natural latex is washed multiple times in clean running water and passed through heavy metal rollers that squeeze the water out.

 - Latex contains natural proteins to which some people are allergic.
 Severe latex allergy occurs in less than 1% of the U.S. population.
 Health care workers who wear latex gloves for long periods of time have a higher long-term risk of sensitization (10% to 15%).
-We offer free samples so anyone who needs to check for reactions can do so, and explain latex allergy in depth on our blog.
+We offer samples so anyone who needs to check for reactions can do so, and explain latex allergy in depth on our blog.